SteveBarnett/Remixing/_thinking/map.md

     - Uncovering.
 Letting go.
     - Notice and relax the patterns and conditioned identification.

-## Spheres / Layers / areas
+## Layers

+Spheres, area.
 Distinctions, not division.
 Useful ways of getting a handle on things, not actually separate things.
 All is included, all is needed: both/and, not either/or.
+Considering and taking multiple perspectives and viewpoints.

 - Body, Mind, Spirit
 - Personal, Professional, Practice